microsoft/rust-for-dotnet-devs/src/logging-and-tracing/index.md

 logger.LogInformation("Hello {Day}.", "Thursday"); // Hello Thursday.
 ```

 In Rust, a lightweight logging facade is provided by [log][log.rs].
-It has less
+It has fewer
 features than `ILogger`, e.g. as it does not yet offer (stable) structured
 logging or logging scopes.